dmiller15/stranger-project/README.md

 The most useful thing about this docker is the Rstudio GUI can be accessed in your web browser, making its use much easier.

+These instructions based on the tutorial available [here](https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image).

 ```
 # Create a storage directory in /mnt and move files over to it